Estimated reading time: 13 minutes

 The answer to understanding these life insurance policies is right in the name.
 This life insurance policy is renewable annually.
 You don’t have to show proof of insurability when you renew.
 Now, when you don’t have to show evidence of insurability, of course, this is a bonus that makes renewing the policy much easier.
 But remember that the YRT premiums increase every year, meaning the premiums will quickly become cost-prohibitive.
 Your premium will continue to increase each year based on your age and at the face amount of the policy.
 For this reason, people don’t usually see this type of term life insurance as a good investment long-term.

 The ART goes into effect with other term policies as well.
 This happens when the term-length is exhausted (as in 10, 20, or 30 year-term policies on year 11, 21, or 31, respectively).
 If you’ve decided to keep a 20-year term policy after 20 years, the policy becomes an ART.
-Your locked-in premium expires, and you should brace yourself.
-You have a BIG premium increase coming (you’ll swear it’s a typo)!
-It will continue to increase each year based on your age.
+For example, the locked-in premium you’ve paid the previous 20 years has now ‘expired’, and you should now brace yourself.
+You have a BIG premium increase coming your way (you’ll swear it’s a typo)!
+It will continue to increase each and every year based on your current age in that year.

 So, if you’re looking for a long-term policy, ART, YRT, or Increasing Term policies, are likely not a good choice.
 When in doubt, keep in mind that a premium that sounds too good to be true, probably is.
 The premium starts low, but it won’t stay that way.